Ali-thepro/noted/functional_spec/functional_spec.md

 # 3. Functional Requirements

 ## 3.1 User Authentication
 - **Description**: The system must allow users to authenticate through Google OAuth, GitHub OAuth, or by creating a local account.
 For a local account, the user must register before logging in.
 For OAuth, the system stores the user information in the database during their first authentication.
 On subsequent logins, the system grants access without additional registration.
 Once authenticated, the user is granted access.
-For the CLI, when a user first authenticates, the system will create a directory that will store all the notes that the user creates .
+For the CLI, when a user first authenticates, the system will create a directory that will store all the notes that the user creates.
 - **Criticality**: High - User authentication serves as the gateway to all functionality in the system.
 - **Technical Issues**:
     - Securely handling OAuth integration for Google and GitHub with the backend.